ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 [![](/wiki/shared/news/2024-02-29-osu-mania-7k-world-cup-2024-concludes/noname.png)](https://osu.ppy.sh/users/10400730)

 **-NoName-** has gone absolutely bonkers this year, not only answering the call of being a mappool selector, but also going above and beyond by having **2** of their own charts (both solo and mapped in collaboration) present in **every stage** of the tournament this year, excluding Qualifiers.
-Some say they placed 50,000 notes for this year's tournament alone, but we'll let you count them out.
+Some say they placed 50,000 notes over the course of this year's tournament alone, but we'll let you count them out.

 *What were your initial thoughts about stepping up as the head pooler for this World Cup?
 What made you go for it?*